Full text: What chief selector Chetan Sharma had to say about Virat Kohli’s ODI captaincy issue

 We don’t want to hide anything.
 Only those people have something to hide, who are doing anything wrong.
 We are not doing anything wrong.

-On whether Rohit-Virat need to sit across and iron things out:
+On whether Rohit-Virat need to sit across the table and iron things out:

 But about what?
 Things are absolutely fine, boss.
-That’s why I was saying don’t go by speculations.
+That’s why I was saying don’t go by speculation.
 We’re all cricketers first and selectors later.
 There is nothing between them, I can tell you.
 Sometimes I read reports about them and laugh.
 I’m telling you there is such good planning between them about the future.
 Things are absolutely fantastic.
 If you were in my place, you would have enjoyed watching how these guys are working together as a team.
 It’s really sad when people make up things like that.
 So please, leave controversies behind in 2021.
 Let’s talk about how to make them the best team.
 They are brilliant, sit together, eat together, talk to me together, the selection committee discusses things with them together... it’s like one family.

 (With ESPNCricinfo and PTI inputs)